rk-lindsey/chimes_calculator/doc/source/utils.rst

     TRIPSTOP   = [4.0,  4.0 ] # Largest distance for scan
     TRIPSTEP   = [0.10, 0.10] # Step size for scan

-    # The example parameter file doesn't contain four body interactions, so the following is not needed.
-    # If four body scans are desired, keep in mind a small step size will take a long time to run
-    # Start with something very large to get a handle on run time, and modify from there
-    #
-    #QUADTYPES  = [7   ] # Triplet type index for scans, i.e. number after "TRIPLETTYPE PARAMS:" in parameter file
-    #QUADSTART  = [1.0 ] # Smallest distance for scan
-    #QUADSTOP	= [4.0 ] # Largest distance for scan
-    #QUADSTEP	= [1.00] # Step size for scan

 Variables ``CHMS_REPO`` and ``PARAM_FILE`` specify the ``chimes_calculator`` repository location, and path to the ChIMES parameter of file.
 Note that paths should be provided in their absolute form.
 Following these variables, three sets of options are provided.
 Focusing on options beginning with ``PAIR``, one must provide the following:

 * A list of pair type indices for which scans should be generated